Supacat

 Background

 Supacat is a British specialist vehicle manufacturer based in Devon, known for producing high-mobility all-terrain platforms used by UK and allied special forces.
-The company entered the autonomous systems market in April 2026 when it signed a Memorandum of Understanding with Germany's ARX Robotics to develop an optionally crewed variant of its Jackal patrol vehicle, placing unmanned ground vehicle manufacturing on UK soil.
-The partnership responds directly to Ukraine's demand signal, which is pulling European UGV production capacity toward attritable, in-country manufacturing.
+The company entered the autonomous systems market in April 2026, first signing a memorandum of understanding with Germany's ARX Robotics to develop an optionally crewed variant of its Jackal patrol vehicle, then being named manufacturing partner for ARX Robotics UK's GEREON uncrewed ground vehicle production line, a contract awarded by the British Army through Task Force RAPSTONE in April 2026.
+ARX is investing £45 million in UK capacity of up to 1,800 GEREON units per year with Supacat as the in-country manufacturing base.
+The tie-up also responds directly to Ukraine's demand signal: the buy signal is for cheap, repairable ground robots manufactured at scale in-country.

 Supacat's Jackal is a proven British Army high-mobility platform in service with UK and allied forces.
 The optionally crewed conversion under the ARX teaming agreement targets the crewed-uncrewed integration requirement that NATO armies increasingly require: a vehicle that can operate with or without a crew depending on the threat environment.
-The ARX-Supacat pairing is designed to combine ARX's autonomy software with Supacat's established UK supply chain and maintenance network.
+The ARX-Supacat pairing combines ARX's autonomy software with Supacat's established UK supply chain, maintenance network, and existing Army customer relationships.